Level 57 Taco Wizard

 Neighbors told Channel 9 police in Hickory have shown up at Rivera’s apartment for weeks after taking out warrants for filing a false police report.
 So far, they have not made an arrest.

-STATESVILLE OFFICER WARRANTS: Former Statesville officer on the run after lying to police, investigators say
+STATESVILLE OFFICER WARRANTS: Former Statesville officer turns self in after false report of stolen car, investigators say

 Investigators said a former Statesville officer filed a false police report by claiming someone stole his unmarked police car.